 - Notification of claims decisions

-Although the company has some freedom in crafting these procedures, ERISA offers specific guidelines on handling adverse claims decisions.
+Although employers have some freedom in crafting these procedures, ERISA offers specific guidelines for handling adverse claims decisions.

-Organizations with fewer than 50 full time equivalent (FTE) employees are exempt from much of HIPAA, however they are not exempt from the HIPAA Privacy Rules, These rules control the conditions under which the plan can share protected health information (PHI) with the company.
-Additionally, employees expect employers will respect their privacy and comply with HIPAA standards.
+Only small businesses with fewer than 50 full-time equivalent (FTE) employees can offer a QSEHRA benefit.
+However, HIPAA privacy rules still apply to these employers.
+These privacy rules determine the conditions under which the plan can share protected health information (PHI) with the employer.
+Employees expect employers will respect their privacy and comply with HIPAA standards.

-Penalties for HIPAA noncompliance are no joking matter.
-From the less-serious "Reasonable Cause" to the more-serious "Willful Neglect," these civil penalties can range from $100 to $50,000 per incident with no jail time to more serious offenses resulting in up to $250,000 in fines and 10 years in prison, especially if information was taken under false pretenses or disclosed on purpose.
+Penalties for HIPAA non-compliance are severe.
+Civil penalties can range from $100 to $50,000 per incident with no jail time to more serious offenses resulting in up to $250,000 in fines and ten years in prison, especially if the information was taken under false pretenses or disclosed on purpose.

-The plan document should also specify rules restricting and regulating the use and disclosure of PHI, in accordance with HIPAA Privacy Rules.
-Additionally, it should address PHI protection, in accordance with HIPAA security rules.
+The plan document should also specify rules regarding the use and disclosure of PHI and PHI protection per HIPAA privacy rules.

-QSEHRA plan documents must discuss how the QSEHRA behaves in relation to the Family and Medical Leave Act (FMLA) and Uniformed Services Employment and Reemployment Rights Act (USERRA), as well as certain other federal mandates.
+QSEHRA plan documents must discuss how the QSEHRA behaves concerning the Family and Medical Leave Act (FMLA), the Uniformed Services Employment and Reemployment Rights Act (USERRA), and other federal mandates.

-The plan document must specify the steps the company will take to amend the plan, including identifying the individuals who have authority to amend the plan.
+The plan document must specify the steps an employer will take to amend the plan, including identifying the individuals who have the authority to amend the plan.

-ERISA requires the company to describe the organization’s and the employees’ rights if the organization decides to terminate the QSEHRA.
-This includes describing how the company will handle plan assets.
+ERISA requires employers to describe both the organization’s and the employees’ rights if the company decides to terminate the QSEHRA health benefit for its participants.
+This includes explaining how the company will handle notification and plan assets.

 Are there any other QSEHRA plan document requirements?

-ERISA § 2520.102-3 outlines the required contents of the SPD.
-In general, it should be sufficiently comprehensive to inform participants of their benefits, rights, and obligations under the plan.
+ERISA Section 102 outlines all the required information your SPD should contain.
+In general, it should inform your QSEHRA participants of their benefits, rights, and obligations under the plan.

-What are my options for creating QSEHRA plan documents?
+What are your options for creating QSEHRA plan documents?

-As an alternative, some small organizations contract with an attorney to draft the plan documents and SPD.
+Some organizations opt to work with an attorney to draft their plan documents.
 However, the cost for this service can easily exceed $2,000.
-Even purchasing prewritten plan documents costs at least $200—a cost that must be incurred any time the organization wanted to make amendments.
+Even purchasing prewritten plan documents costs at least $200—a fee assessed whenever you need to change your plan documents.